 Needle biopsy is the most common type of biopsy.
 A sample of tissue is taken from a lump in your breast using a large needle.

-You'll have a local anaesthetic, which means you'll be awake during the procedure, but your breast will be numb.
+You may have a local anaesthetic, which means you'll be awake during the procedure, but your breast will be numb.

-This also can distinguish it from any non-invasive change, particularly ductal carcinoma in situ (DCIS).
+This can also distinguish it from any non-invasive change, particularly ductal carcinoma in situ (DCIS).